Strain-induced exciton mobility in layered WS2 from first principles: Strained and position-dependent band structures

 Experimentally, strain profiles can be induced in materials by various methods - e.g. by applying direct forces through an AFM cantilever \cite{feng_strain-engineered_2012, harats_dynamics_2020, koo_tip-induced_2021} or multi-point bending apparatus \cite{mennel_second_2018}, pressurizing an airtight cavity with a monolayer TMD as a membrane \cite{kovalchuk_non-uniform_2022}, patterning and imprinting \cite{bensmann_nanoimprint_2022, chand_visualization_2022}, wrinkling \cite{dhakal_local_2017, koo_tip-induced_2021} or electrostatic forces \cite{hernandez_lopez_strain_2022}.
-Each method results in drastically different strain profiles.
-Here we restrict our study to simple polynomial strain profiles, aiming to elucidate the physical principles behind the strain-induced dynamics.
+Each method results in drastically different, ranging from simple linear to very complex non-analytical strain profiles.
+Here we restrict our study to simple polynomial strain profiles, aiming to elucidate the physical principles behind the strain-induced dynamics, and their dependence on the shape of the strain profile.

+We construct a position- and momentum-dependent exciton potential for a series of deformed monolayer WS$_2$ systems, each subjected to uniform strain by modifying the unit cell dimensions and internal atomic coordinates accordingly: Tensile strain is applied by enlarging the unit cell, while compressive strain is applied by shrinking it.
+In this study we focus on uniform strains as an illustrative example.
+The atomic geometry of the unit cells remains unchanged after their modification.
+For each strained configuration, we perform Density Functional Theory (DFT) \cite{perdew_generalized_1996,giannozzi_quantum_2009,giannozzi_advanced_2017,giannozzi_quantum_2020,monkhorst_special_1976} calculations of the electronic states and energies, followed by a calculation of the quasiparticle (QP) corrections within many-body perturbation theory within the G\textsubscript{0}W\textsubscript{0} approximation \cite{hybertsen_electron_1986,deslippe_berkeleygw_2012,del_ben_large-scale_2019,wu_spin-orbit_2020, da_jornada_nonuniform_2017}.
+The exciton band structure is then obtained by solving the Bethe-Salpeter equation (BSE)\cite{rohlfing_electron-hole_2000, yang_excitonic_2009, qiu_nonanalyticity_2015}, yielding the momentum-resolved exciton energies required for our dynamics model.
+Full computational details are given in the SI~\cite{supp}.